vrtulka23/scnt-exs/README.md

 This project is a reimplementation of already existing solver into the C++ language.
 Original version of the code, written in Python, is available in the [scinumtools.solver](https://github.com/vrtulka23/scinumtools/tree/main/src/scinumtools/solver) repository.
-In the future this version is supposed to replace the original and further improve performance of the **scinumtools** package.
+In the future, this version is supposed to replace the original and further improve performance of the **scinumtools** package.

 ## Setup

-For purpouse of developing and debugging we created a simple **setup.sh** shell script that implements the most used routines: cleaning, building, testing and running of the code.
-For more instructions how to use this script refere to its help section:
+For purpose of developing and debugging we created a simple **setup.sh** shell script that implements the most used routines: cleaning, building, testing, and running of the code.
+For more instructions how to use this script refer to its help section:

 ```bash
 ./setup.sh -h